 Gardner Powers Of Attorney

 People often think of estate planning in terms of what will happen after they die.
-At Stockton & Stern, we believe that a strong estate plan should also address many lifetime and end-of-life issues.
+At Stockton & Kandt, we believe that a strong estate plan should also address many lifetime and end-of-life issues.
 For example, if you become severely ill, injured or incapacitated in any way, your estate plan should provide clear direction for your loved ones.
 One of the ways that this is accomplished is by creating a durable power of attorney for health care decisions.

 What Does A Power Of Attorney Do?